Ink Master season 8

 Ink Master: Peck vs Nuñez is the eighth season of the tattoo reality competition Ink Master that premiered on August 23 and concluded on December 6, 2016, on Spike with 16 episodes.
 The show is hosted and judged by Jane's Addiction guitarist Dave Navarro, with accomplished tattoo artists Chris Núñez and Oliver Peck serving as series regular judges.
 The winner will receive a $100,000 prize, a feature in Inked Magazine, a Dodge Charger, a guest spot at their respective team captain's shop (Oliver Peck's Elm Street Tattoo in Dallas, Texas or Chris Nuñez's Handcrafted in Ft.
 Lauderdale, Florida) and the title of Ink Master.

 The premise of this season was Núñez and Peck going head-to-head for the first time in Ink Master history where thirty artists battled for a spot on either team, with both teams consisting of nine artists each.
 The first seven episodes featured each team battling their own members in an elimination-style competition for a spot in the top ten.
 Then, the top five artists on Team Núñez battled Team Peck's top five artists.

-The winner of the eighth season of Ink Master was Ryan Ashley Malarkey, who became the first female winner in the competition, with Gian Karle Cruz being the runner-up.
+The winner of the eighth season of Ink Master was Ryan Ashley, who became the first female winner in the competition, with Gian Karle Cruz being the runner-up.